PressCrew/infinity/dashboard/docs/docs/config.md

 *Important:* All scripts will ALWAYS be enqueued, UNLESS an action or condition is set (see below)

+#### [script\_depends]

+The script dependancies section lets you define other scripts that one of your scripts requires to be loaded before it.

+The format is:

+	handle = "comma,separated,script,handles"

+You should use the *exact* same handle names that you defined in the `[scripts]` section.
+If your list of requuired handles contains a script handle which is not defined by you, it will still be passed to `wp_enqueue_scripts()` as a dependancy assuming that is has already been registered in WordPress.

+Here is an example:

+	[script_depends]
+	custom = "sliders,ajax"

+In the above example, the `sliders` and `ajax` scripts would be enqueued before the `custom` script.

 #### [script\_actions]

 The script actions section lets you fine tune when scripts are enqueued by assigning one